French beginners (small group): an introduction

 Are there any other costs?
 Is there anything I need to bring?

-Based on the tutor's own material.
+Based on tutors own material.

 When I've finished, what course can I do next?

-French beginners ( small group) module 2 starting in April.
-Please enrol as soon as possible as places cannot be guaranteed.
+Ask tutor for advice and please enrol as soon as possible as places cannot be guaranteed.

 Bonjour!
 My name is Julie and I am from Nice, Côte d'azur.
 I have been teaching French in the UK since 2005 so it has been... a while.
 I started in Edinburgh, Scotland, where I graduated with an MCs in Language Teaching form the University of Edinburgh, and taught at Edinburgh Napier University and at the University of Edinburgh Life Long learning school.
 I then came to London where I started teaching at Citylit in 2011.
 I was also a French teacher at Queen Mary University of London for 7 seven years.
 I enjoy teaching languages and am very passionate to share and transmit my passion for my language.
 I make a point to create a relaxed atmosphere in my class, but I am very organised.
 So fear not!
 With me you will learn and have fun at the same time!
 I hope to see you soon in class.
 A bientôt!